Tamupiwa/memrest/README.md

 group = Groups.objects.get(name='system admin')
 user = User.objects.get(email='<YOUR_CREATED_USERS_EMAIL>')
 user.groups.add(group)
+user.auth0_user_id = <Auth0|user_id>
+user.save()
 ```
-5. Create an Auth0 user, application and API by following the starting instructions in the quickstart integration guide https://www.agiliq.com/blog/2020/05/implementing-auth0-authentication-in-drf-apis/,
+6. Create an API in auth0 and create a client application (with auth0 database connection and enabled access to the API in the apps settings).
-6. run `python3 manage.py runserver` to run API locally on port 8000 at http://127.0.0.1:8000/.
+8. run `python3 manage.py runserver` to run API locally on port 8000 at http://127.0.0.1:8000/.

 ## Adding new endpoints
 New Endpoints can easily be added by following the design conventions of the base template.